dermasugita/Viola-SV/docs/quickstart.rst

 Now you're ready to perform a number of functions that the PySgt package has.

 --------------------------------------
-Viewing the contents of SgtCore object
+Viewing the contents of Vcf object
 --------------------------------------
-You may want to view the content of SgtCore objects after creating them.
+You may want to view the content of Vcf objects after creating them.
 To do so, you have three options.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~